Alternating Linear Minimization: Revisiting von Neumann's alternating projections: Abstract

 \section{Abstract}

 In 1933 von Neumann proved a beautiful result that one can approximate a point in the intersection of two convex sets by alternating projections, i.e., successively projecting on one set and then the other.
 This algorithm assumes that one has access to projection operators for both sets.
-In this note, we consider the much weaker setup where we have only access to linear minimization oracles over the convex sets and present an algorithm to find a point in the intersection of two convex sets.
+In this work, we consider the much weaker setup where we have only access to linear minimization oracles over the convex sets and present an algorithm to find a point in the intersection of two convex sets.
+In the case of polytopes, we obtain an adaptive variant that is exact and decides in finite time whether the two sets intersect and either provides a point in the intersection or a separating hyperplane.